0xIbra/promptlab/README.md

 # PromptLab

-A powerful desktop laboratory for crafting code-based prompts for Large Language Models.
-Built with Electron and React.
+A powerful desktop laboratory for crafting code-based prompts for LLMs.
+Allows users to quickly inject their code and craft a prompt with parseable xml format response.
+Works best with reasoning models.

+⚠️ **Note**: This is an experimental project and may have compatibility issues on some operating systems.
+Provided "as is" without any warranties.

 ![PromptLab Screenshot](assets/screenshot.png)